cmu-snap/ratemon/README.md

-# unfair
+# rwnd
-Receiver-side mechanisms to address unfair TCP senders
+Receiver-side mechanisms for rate control of TCP flows.